anandafn/gempa/README.md

 # Global Earthquakes

-A react app to visualize an earthquake dashboard based on the time preferences
+A react app to visualize an earthquake dashboard based on the time preferences.
+There are 4 charts:
+- Map chart
+- Bar Chart (Magnitude Calculation by Each Group)
+- Donut Chart (Significant Level of the Earthquake)
+- Line Chart (Earthquake Occurence based on Preference Date)

 ## Run the project